squinkylabs/SquinkyVCV/docs/compressor.md

 It has fixed (preset) compression ratios and knee width.
 Using presets like this allows Comp to have very high audio quality without using much CPU.

 It also has a wet/dry mix to allow "parallel compression", which is very stylish right now.

+It can be a little tricky at first to learn how to use a compressor.
+But there are lots and lots of articles and videos on the Internet that will be very helpful.

 ## Some uses for Comp